Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-Agriculture is a driving economic force in Stephens County with an estimated farm-gate value of $52.1 million.
+Agriculture is a driving economic force in Stephens County with an estimated farm gate value of $52,160,015.
 The vast majority of agricultural production can be attributed to the thriving poultry and cattle industries in the county.
-Broiler production is particularly important, with a total farm-gate value of more than $27.5 million.
-Beef cattle production is also very important with a value of $9.1 million.
-Due to the thriving beef industry in Stephens County, hay production is also very prevalent with a value of more than $1.1 million.
-There are a total of 218 farms in Stephens County spanning 18,409 acres, with an average of 84 acres per farm.
+Broiler production is particularly important, with a total value of $27,557,165.
+Beef cattle production is also very important with a combined value of $15,380,848.
+There are 227 farms in Stephens County spanning 19,509 acres, with an average of 86 acres per farm.

-The purpose of UGA Extension in Stephens County is to provide unbiased, research-based information to the agricultural producers, homeowners and businesses of Stephens County.
-Through university resources, the UGA Extension office is able to provide support in many different agricultural and natural resource topic areas.
-Some of the topics include soil fertility, proper water use, safe pesticide application, crop management, pasture management and home gardening.
-The Extension office also provides many testing services to the people of Stephens County.
-Soil, water and forage tests are routinely submitted to the soil and water laboratory for analyses.
-Effective weed identification, insect identification and plant-disease diagnosis are also routinely done by the county agent to ensure accurate recommendations to agricultural producers, homeowners and businesses.
-In-office consultations and on-farm visits are a vital part of connecting with the residents of Stephens County and helping them solve their agricultural and natural resource issues.
+Stephens County Extension Office provides unbiased, research-based information to the agricultural producers, homeowners and businesses of Stephens County.
+Through university resources, the Extension office is able to provide programming in many different agriculture and natural resources topic areas.
+Some of these topics include soil fertility, pasture management, livestock management and home gardening.
+Programming is done by the Agriculture and Natural Resources agent in a variety of seminars, workshops, field days and site visits.
+The Extension office also provides soil, water, forage and many other testing services to citizens.
+These results ensure community stakeholders receive accurate recommendations from the Extension office, making them more productive and profitable.
+Site visits by the county agent are also a vital part of connecting with the residents of Stephens County and helping them solve their agricultural and natural resources issues.
+Topics for site visits can include weed identification, insect identification, plant disease diagnosis, assessing soil fertility and more.

 FAMILY AND CONSUMER SCIENCES

-The Stephens County 4-H agent addresses Family and Consumer Sciences areas of food safety, nutrition and child development to local citizens through weekly radio information segments, community home and health fairs, and informational brochures.
+The Stephens County Extension 4-H agent addresses the areas of food safety, nutrition and child development for local citizens through weekly radio information segments, community home and health fairs, and informational brochures.